MicrosoftDocs/MIMDocs/MIMDocs/DeployUse/install-mim-sync-ad-service.md

 Run a complete synchronization cycle on this connector.
 The complete cycle consists of the following run profiles:

 - Full Import
 - Full Synchronization
 - Export
 - Delta Import

+Follow these steps to run each of the four run profiles.

 1. Open the Synchronization Service Manager and, on the **Tools** menu, click **Management Agents**.